Scientists have worked on batteries, the consistency of their materials and their efficiency for generations now.

 In many batteries, we find the following materials:

-Often these materials are combined together in the battery electrodes.
-For example, the lithium-ion battery has lithium and graphite on the cathode and a lithium cobalt complex material on the anode.
+For example, the lithium-ion battery has lithium-intercalated graphite on the anode and lithium cobalt complex materials on the cathode (when the battery is being discharged).
 The graphite is made up of many layers that allow the lithium ions to move in and out of the anode easily.

 - We encourage you to do some quick research on 1-3 of the materials listed.